rtm516/GeyserMC-wiki/Common-Issues.md

 Geyser is not tested with CraftBukkit, and Floodgate will not load with CraftBukkit.
 We recommend you use the Paper or Spigot server software.

 # Bedrock clients freeze when opening up commands for the first time
-Disable `command-suggestions` in the config.
+Disable `command-suggestions` in your Geyser config.
 This will stop the freezing at the expense of removing command suggestions from Bedrock clients.